511 Züm Steeles

 The route was suspended past Chinguacousy Road in March 2021, after nine drivers tested positive for COVID-19.
 It was noted that the route led to a "large logistics business," in the midst of an outbreak.
 Shortly after, the outbreak was confirmed to be Amazon.
 Peel Public Health Medical Officer of Health Dr. Lawrence Loh denied there was a connection between the two outbreaks.

+On December 22, 2022, 511 Zum Steeles along with its local route 11/11A Steeles entered the newly built bus terminal at Bramalea GO Station.
+This marks the first time that these routes directly serviced the station, as previously they stopped on-street at the intersection of Steeles and Bramalea.